mqraitem/From-Fake-to-Real/README.md

 - SpuCo Animals
 Download [SpuCo Animals](https://github.com/BigML-CS-UCLA/SpuCo)

-Please then edit the dir of of each dataset in dataset_dirs.txt.
+Please then provide the dir of of each dataset in dataset_dirs.txt.
 The information required to reproduce the the splits are in data/.
 The code will automatically load the right splits.

 ## Image Generation